jonhjelm/docs-and-training/README.md

 - [Reference documentation of platform services](#reference-documentation-of-platform-services)

 ## Documentation version
-Current documentation version: `2.0.0`
+Current documentation version: `2.1.0`

 See the [Changelog](CHANGELOG.md) for versioning details.

 ## Contributing
-Everyone is welcome to contribute to this documentation center.
+Everyone is *welcome* to contribute to this documentation center.
 Typos, clarifications, interesting code examples, or also just questions – anything is valuable.
 To contribute, choose one of the following options:
 * Fork the repository, add your changes and create a pull request.